darwintattoo/HUb/replit.md

 ## Overview

-TattooStencilPro is a centralized authentication hub for tattoo artists, providing secure access to multiple AI-powered tattoo design applications.
-The platform uses Supabase authentication to manage user sessions, plans, and credits across all connected applications.
-Currently provides authenticated access to stencil generation and AI image editing tools.
-The authentication system supports email/password and Google OAuth login methods.
+TattooStencilPro is a centralized Hub platform designed for tattoo artists, serving as the main portal to access multiple AI-powered tattoo design applications.
+The platform will continuously expand as new tools and applications are added.
+Currently features a landing page showcasing tools like stencil generation and AI image editing, with more applications to be integrated over time.
+It's built as a full-stack application with a React frontend and Express backend, supporting both English and Spanish languages.

 ## User Preferences